carlfulp/RepData_PeerAssessment1/PA1_template.md

 The 5-minute interval, on average across all the days in the dataset, containing the maximum number of steps is 835.

+## Determing the effect of imputing missing values

 ```r